rshin1209/DS-5899/README.md

 # FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness
 This document was prepared **only** for **DS-5899 Paper Presentation at Vanderbilt University**.
 The publication (*FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness*) by Dao et al. can be found [here](https://arxiv.org/abs/2205.14135)
-## Motivation of Flash Attention: Modeling Longer Sequences
+## Motivation of FlashAttention: Modeling Longer Sequences
 * **NLP**: Large context required to understand books, plays, and instruction manuals
 * **Computer Vision**: Higher resolution can lead to a better and more robust insight
-* **Time series, audio, video, medical imaging**: Data are intrinsicly modeled as sequences of multiple steps
+* **Time series, audio, video, medical imaging**: Data are intrinsically modeled as sequences of multiple steps

-## Attention is the HEART of Transformers
+## Attention layer is the HEART of Transformers
 <img src="https://user-images.githubusercontent.com/25111091/197630239-df4a88d6-7bd6-4d81-88cd-f3beae23fb9e.png" width="500">

-### Question 1: What are the existing methods to accomodate longer sequences?
+### Question 1: What are the existing methods to accommodate longer sequences?
 ## Existing studies for the Attention Layer Improvements
 ### Sparse-approximations
 * Nikita Kitaev, Łukasz Kaiser, and Anselm Levskaya.
 Reformer: The efficient transformer.
 In The International Conference on Machine Learning (ICML), 2020.